Bancroft Hotel

 The Bancroft Hotel is a historic hotel building at 50 Franklin Street in Worcester, Massachusetts.
-Built in 1912 and expanded in 1925, it is one of the city's finest examples of Beaux Arts architecture, and was for many years its finest and most opulent hotel.
+Opened in 1913 and expanded in 1929, it is one of the city's finest examples of Beaux Arts architecture, and was for many years its finest and most opulent hotel.
 It was listed on the National Register of Historic Places in 1980.
 It has since been converted into luxury residences, and is called Bancroft on the Grid.

 Description

 The former Bancroft Hotel is located in downtown Worcester, on the south side of Franklin Street, facing the Worcester Common and City Hall to the north.
 It is a ten-story structure, with a steel frame faced in brick, terracotta, and stone.
 The ground floor presents an arcade of arches to both Franklin and Portland Streets, finished in marble.
 The second floor is a band of sash windows with elaborate terra cotta surrounds.
 The next five floors are uniform, with sash windows in rectangular openings.
 The bays at the corners are finished in light-colored stone, a contrast to the darker brick of the other bays.
 The eighth floor once again has more elaborate window treatments, and a detailed cornice separates it from the ninth, which is also crowned by a projecting cornice.